Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 The time it takes for an ACK to be sent and an ACKACK to be received is the RTT.
 Each ACK has a number.
 A corresponding ACKACK has that same number.
 The receiver keeps a list of all ACKs in a queue to match them.
-Unlike a full ACK, which contains the current RTT and several other values in the CIF. a light ACK just contains the sequence number.
+Unlike a full ACK, which contains the current RTT and several other values in the CIF, a light ACK just contains the sequence number.
 All control messages are sent directly and processed upon reception, but ACKACK processing time is negligible (the time this takes is included in the round-trip time).